burnto/brentfitzgerald.com/about.md

 ## Work

 Over the past five years, I have been involved in payment technology with a focus on mobile and developer products.
-I have spend the last two years with [Braintree](https://braintreepayments.com) in San Franicsco.
-My area of focus has been [developer experience](https://developers.braintreepayments.com/); my team gives programmers the tools, APIs, and documentation needed to accept payments in mobile or web apps.
+I have spent the last two years with [Braintree](https://braintreepayments.com) in San Franicsco.
+My area of focus has been [developer experience](https://developers.braintreepayments.com/); my team provides programmers the tools, APIs, and documentation needed to accept payments in mobile or web apps.

 As an engineering lead and manager, I encourage my colleagues to: